oscar-urbina-tech/AgileAdapter/README.md

    - A reference of an object that implements the interface <List>
    - A reference to an object AgileAdapterDTO.

-## How to
+## How to?
 In order to start working with this component, first we need to define our view to work with, our ViewResolver:

-You must create a class that extends ViewResolver, for example:
+You must create a class, for example:

-    public class ItemViewResolver extends ViewResolver{
+    public class ItemViewResolver{

     }

+Now create your holder pattern class (If you want, you can create an inner class if that makes you feel confortable) or can create a package like ui.adapters.holders and create your holder pattern class that must **extends HolderRecycler**

+    public class ItemViewResolver{

+        /**
+        * The type Item holder.
+        */
+        public static final class ItemHolder extends HolderRecycler {

+            private TextView titleView;

+            /**
+            * Instantiates a new Item holder.
+            *
+            * @param itemView the item view
+            */
+            public ItemHolder(View itemView) {
+                super(itemView);
+                this.titleView = (TextView) itemView.findViewById(R.id.item_title);
+            }

+            /**
+            * Gets title view.
+            *
+            * @return the title view
+            */
+            public TextView getTitleView() {
+                return titleView;
+            }
+        }
+    }

+Now you can start creating your holder.

+In order to create an association with our item layout, we must extend our view resolver to **extends ViewResolver**

-ViewResolver is an abstract class thats why now you need to override the next two methods:
+ViewResolver is an abstract class that´s why now you need to implement the next two methods:

     public class ItemViewResolver extends ViewResolver{

         /**
-        * Create a holder instance.
+        * Creates a holder instance.
         *
         * @param convertView the convert view
-        * @return the gA banner view
+        * @return the holder instance
         */
         @Override
         protected HolderRecycler getHolder(View convertView) {